thebluesyrup/blog/tracetogether-the-privacy-update/index.md

 - https://app-measurement.com/a
 - https://firebaselogging-pa.googleapis.com/v1/firelog/legacy/batchlog

 Both of these services are Google-owned analytics platforms.

+Internally, the TraceTogether app uses the Firebase SDK to allow for SMS OTP authentication.
+This however also meant that certain telemtry would be collected by default.

 Upon closer inspection, we notice these data being sent:

 <details>
 <summary>Data sent to app-measurement.com</summary>